marcositu/scan-burp-suite-cmd/README.md

 The propose of this script is scan using the burp-api-api for Burp Suite that will use target files.

-For the proper functioning it’s necessary the following tool: https://github.com/vmware/burp-rest-api
+For the proper functioning it’s necessary the following tool: https://github.com/vmware/burp-rest-api and the command screen

 The procedure usage of the script is the following:
 - We use as an argument a file with the hosts.